ory/hydra/docs/docs/install.md

 [Go 1.12+](https://golang.org/) and add `$GOPATH/bin` to your `$PATH`.

-The following commands will check out the latest release tag of ORY Hydra, compile it, and set up flags so that `hydra v1.9.0-alpha.3` works as expected.
+The following commands will check out the latest release tag of ORY Hydra, compile it, and set up flags so that `hydra version` works as expected.
 Please note that this will only work in a Bash-like shell.

 ```shell